mmbase/mmbase-oldimport/contributions/CMSContainer/overview_generator/readme.txt

 Locate to  CMSContainer/overview_generator
-there are 3 methods to generate report,
+there are 3 approachs for generating report

-The first generate a jar including all dependencies;
+The first is generating a jar including all dependencies;
-   run it with the command "maven gen:multi" locate to CMSContainer/overview_generator/target,we'll find a jar generated This jar file is executable,wo can run it with "java -jar jarfilename configfile [workfolder] [outputpath]"
+   run it with the command "maven gen:single" locate to CMSContainer/overview_generator/target,we'll find a jar generated This jar file is executable,wo can run it with "java -jar jarfilename configfilePath [workfolder] [outputpath]"

+   configfilePath:  absolute path ,the file included urls of cvs and svn ; e.g.  D:/project/cmsc/CMSContainer/overview_generator/config.sample.properties
+      workfolder :  the path that the source code,checked out , will be put . e.g. d:/
+      outputpath :  the path used for gengerating report file.

-      e.g:windows,  java -jar cmsc-overview_generator-0.1.jar D:/project/cmsc/CMSContainer/overview_generator/config.sample.properties d:/
+      e.g.  (windows)  java -jar cmsc-overview_generator-0.1.jar D:/project/cmsc/CMSContainer/overview_generator/config.sample.properties d:/ d:/

-The Second ,generate a jar file ,excluding all dependencies,but all dependencies will be copy to the same folder, run it with the command "maven gen:single" we'll find some jar files generated in directory CMSContainer/overview_generator/target
+The Second ,generate a jar file ,excluding all dependencies,but all dependencies will be copy to the same folder, run it with the command "maven gen:multi" we'll find some jar files generated in directory CMSContainer/overview_generator/target

-   wo can run it with "java -jar jarfilename configfile [workfolder] [outputpath]"
+   wo can run it with "java -jar jarfilename configfilePath [workfolder] [outputpath]"

 The last method is generate report using maven goal,the following is the step